cassiomolin/jersey-jwt-springsecurity/README.md

 JWT allows you to perform stateless authentication, that is, you won't need to persist JWT tokens if you don't need to track them.
 Although, by persisting the tokens, you will have the possibility of invalidating and revoking the access of them.
 To keep the track of JWT tokens, instead of persisting the whole token, you could persist the token identifier (the [`jti`][jti claim] claim) and some metadata (the user you issued the token for, the expiration date, etc) if you need.

 Your application can provide some functionality to revoke the tokens, but always consider revoking the tokens when the users change their password.

-When persisting tokens, always consider removing the old ones in order to prevent your database from growing indefinitely.
+When persisting tokens, consider removing the old ones in order to prevent your database from growing indefinitely.

+## How to build and run this application?

+To build and run this application, follow these steps:

+1. Open a command line window or terminal.
+1. Navigate to the root directory of the project, where the `pom.xml` resides.
+1. Compile the project: `mvn clean compile`.
+1. Package the application: `mvn package`.
+1. Change into the `target` directory: `cd target`
+1. You should see a file with the following or a similar name: `spring-jersey-jwt-1.0.jar`.
+1. Execute the JAR: `java -jar spring-jersey-jwt-1.0.jar`.
+1. The application should be available at `http://localhost:8080/api`.

-## What you will find in this application
+## What you will find in this application?

-Currently, the following operations are supported by this application:
+It's a REST API that that currently supports the following operations:

 ### Exchange hard credentials for an authentication token